private key is a random number. It is a

 When you create a public key, your private key is put through a special mathematical function, and this function can only handle numbers up to just below 256 bits.
 The maximum value is:

-So when you generate a 256 bit number, you will want to check that it’s below this maximum value.
+n is the number of points on the elliptic curve used in Bitcoin.
+So when you generate a 256 bit number, you will want to check that it’s not above this maximum value.

 A hexadecimal private key is 32 bytes (64 characters):